bencheeorg/benchee/README.md

 * `time` - the time in seconds for how long each individual benchmark should be run and measured.
 Defaults to 5.
 * `parallel` - each job will be executed in `parallel` number processes.
 Gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
 For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/PragTob/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1.
 * `formatters` - list of formatter function you'd like to run to output the benchmarking results of the suite when using `Benchee.run/2`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
 Used for plugins.
 Defaults to the builtin console formatter calling `Benche.Formatters.Console.output/1`.
-* print      - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed.
+* `print`      - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
   * `:benchmarking`  - print when Benchee starts benchmarking a new job (Benchmarking name ..)
-  * `:comparison` - the comparison of the different benchmarking jobs (x times slower than)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts
   * `:fast_warning` - warnings are displayed if functions are executed too    fast leading to inaccurate measures
+* `console` - options for the built-in console formatter.
+Like the `print` options they are also enabled by default:
+  * `:comparison` - if the comparison of the different benchmarking jobs (x times slower than) is shown

 Running this script produces an output like: